iclr-blogposts/2024/_posts/2024-05-07-primacy-bias-and-why-it-helps-to-forget.md

 1. Select a reset frequency.
 2. Decide what to reset.

 Resetting often will prevent primacy bias but this requires a high replay ratio.
-This trade-off is discussed in detail in the follow up work "Sample-Efficient Reinforcement Learning by Breaking the Replay Ratio Barrier", [3] published in 2023.
+This trade-off is discussed in detail in the follow up work "Sample-Efficient Reinforcement Learning by Breaking the Replay Ratio Barrier" [3] published at ICLR in 2023.
 In particular, a heatmap is shared showing the trade-off between data and computation budget on a dynamic motion control problem:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">